ARM-software/ebbr/source/chapter4-firmware-media.rst

-The shared storage device must use the GUID Partition Table (GPT) disk layout as defined in [UEFI]_ § 5.3, unless the platform boot sequence is fundamentally incompatible with the GPT disk layout.
-In which case, a legacy Master Boot Recored (MBR) must be used.
+The shared storage device must use the GUID Partition Table (GPT) disk layout as defined in [UEFI]_ § 5.3, unless the platform boot sequence is fundamentally incompatible with the GPT disk layout, in which case, a legacy Master Boot Recored (MBR) must be used.
 [#MBRReqExample]_

-.. [#MBRReqExample] For example, if the SoC boot ROM requires an MBR to find the next stage firmware image, then it is incompatible with the GPT boot layout.
+.. [#MBRReqExample] For example, if the SoC boot ROM requires an MBR to find the next-stage firmware image, then it is incompatible with the GPT boot layout.
    Similarly, if the boot ROM expects the next stage firmware to be located at LBA1 (the location of the GPT Header), then it is incompatible with